Minimal rational curves on complete symmetric varieties: Introduction

 \section{Introduction}

 Let $X$ be a projective uniruled variety over the field of complex numbers.
 An irreducible family $\cK$ of rational curves on $X$ is called a \emph{covering family} if there is a member of $\cK$ passing through a general point $x \in X$.
-If in addition the subfamily $\cK_x$ of curves in $\cK$ passing through $x$ is proper, then $\cK$ is called a \emph{minimal family of rational curves}.
+If in addition the subfamily $\cK_x$ of curves in $\cK$ passing through $x$ is projective, then $\cK$ is called a \emph{family of minimal rational curves}.

 These curves play a prominent role in the study of the variety $X$.
-There is a rational map $\tau_x : \cK_x \dasharrow \bP(T_xX)$ sending a curve to its tangent direction at $x$ and its image $\cC_x \subset \bP(T_xX)$ is an important invariant of $X$ called \emph{the variety of minimal rational tangents} or \VMRT~of $X$, see \cite{Hwang}, \cite{HM} and references therein.
+There is a rational map $\tau_x : \cK_x \dasharrow \bP(T_xX)$ sending a curve to its tangent direction at $x$ and the closure of its image $\cC_x \subset \bP(T_xX)$ is an important invariant of $X$ called \emph{the variety of minimal rational tangents} or \VMRT~of $X$, see \cite{Hwang}, \cite{HM} and references therein.

-The \VMRT~ of projective rational homogeneous spaces $G/P$ for $G$ reductive and $P$ a parabolic subgroup are well understood.
-For example, if $G/P$ has Picard rank $1$, then there is a unique \VMRT~ which characterizes $G/P$ and was used to prove its rigidity in \cite{HM2}, with the unique exception of $B_3/P_2$ which admits an explicit degeneration constructed in \cite{PP}.
-If the Picard number of $G/P$ is greater than $1$, there are several minimal families of rational curves.
+The families of minimal rational curves on projective rational homogeneous spaces $G/P$ for $G$ reductive and $P$ a parabolic subgroup are well understood.
+For example, if $G/P$ has Picard rank $1$, then there is a unique family of minimal rational curves which was used to prove its rigidity in a series of papers by Hwang and Mok (see e.g. \cite{HM0, HM2}), with the unique exception of $B_3/P_2$ which admits an explicit degeneration constructed in \cite{PP} (see also \cite{HL}).
+If the Picard number of $G/P$ is greater than $1$, there are several families of minimal rational curves.

-In \cite{BF}, the authors consider another case where $X$ has a large Picard group, namely the wonderful compactifications of adjoint semisimple groups.
-Suprisingly, they prove that there is a unique minimal family of rational curves for any such wonderful compactification and also that the corresponding \VMRT~is a rational homogeneous variety.
-These results were used in \cite{FL} to prove the rigidity of wonderful compactifications of groups, under the condition that the special fiber is Fano.
+In \cite{BF}, the authors consider another case where $X$ has a large Picard group, namely the wonderful compactifications of adjoint simple groups.
+Suprisingly, they prove that there is a unique family of minimal rational curves for any such wonderful compactification and also that the corresponding \VMRT~is a rational homogeneous variety.
+These results were used in \cite{FL} to prove the rigidity of wonderful compactifications of semisimple groups, under the condition that the special fiber is Fano.

-In this paper we generalize the results of \cite{BF} and describe the minimal families of rational curves on any complete symmetric variety.
+In this paper we generalize the results of \cite{BF} and describe the families of minimal rational curves on any complete symmetric variety.
 Rigidity of symmetric varieties of Picard number $1$ has already attracted some attention (see \cite{KP} and \cite{CFL}), we hope that our results will open new directions for higher Picard numbers.